benronk/moooar-videos/README.md

 `brew install yt-dlp`

+Sign up for a free account at https://healthchecks.io, setup a project and input the projects uuid into the config file as `healthcheck_uuid`

 ## Configuration

 `example-config.yml` should be renamed to `config.yml` and setup with your sources, and how you'd like them stored/saved.